Sanitary Sewer Separation Project

 The heat map above indicates areas of inflow and infiltration in the sanitary sewer system, with the highest area in red.
 This information is based on data collected from flow meters provided to Maumee by the Ohio Environmental Protection Agency.

-Once you complete this registration, the City will reach out to schedule your sewer inspection.
+Once you complete this registration, the City will reach out to confirm your scheduled sewer inspection.
+Currently, inspections appointments are available Monday-Friday, at 8:00am, 9:15am or 10:30am.
+Please be advised that Appointments are currently being scheduled 9 months out from now.

 Name(Required)